 Tundra Wolf Reproduction

 Due to the high latitude of their environment (71 degrees), they breed much later in the year than most other wolves, usually in late March through April.
 Females enter into an estrus period for approximately 5 – 15 days during which time she will mate with the male Tundra Wolf.
 Gestation period for the female Tundra Wolf is 62 – 63 days.
 Between 2 – 6 wolf pups are born and are nursed for a duration of around 45 days.
 The life span of the Tundra Wolf is around 16 years.

 Tundra Wolf Diet

 Like all wolves, Tundra wolves are carnivorous.
 They primarily prey on large mammals such as deer, wapiti, moose, caribou, bison, musk ox and mountain sheep.
 Their smallest prey taken consistently is beaver.
-An adult Tundra Wolf can consume as much as 9 kilograms (20 pounds) in one feeding.
+An adult Wolf can consume as much as 9 kilograms (20 pounds) in one feeding.

 Tundra Wolf Conservation

 Tundra Wolves are classed as ‘Least Concern’, however, Tundra wolves are especially vulnerable to the fur trade, as their pelages are more luxuriant than forest dwelling wolves, sometimes selling for twice as much.